 This trip has a way of leaving lasting impressions and positive memories with students and villagers alike.
 You will likely go home inspired, with a desire to continue service long after you have left this program.
 The villagers will also be left with wonderful memories, and they will be grateful for all of the hard work and dedication you have put into these projects.

 You’ll return home much richer than you arrived – and if you’ve used your heart and your head well, you will have given something substantial to three villages.
 You will not only go home a richer person in friendships and experience, but by doing your small part you will have made this world a better place.
-You’ll never forget this trip!
+You’ll never forget this experience.

-Come With Nothing: The Mekong Expedition is an intense experience that involves a lot of hard work.
+Come With Nothing: The Rustic Expedition is an intense experience that involves a lot of hard work.
 Generally, students who are not prepared for the rustic conditions on this program have some difficulty adjusting.

-Despite being different from what you are used to, living standards in remote Thai and Lao villages are quite clean, and staff will make sure you are well informed in each village you visit.
+Despite being different from what you are used to, living standards in remote Thai villages are quite clean, and staff will make sure you are well informed in each village you visit.
 While the rustic conditions may require some adjustment, the vast majority of our students really enjoy the opportunity to live like local people in three different locations.

 However, you can and should expect your comfort levels to be tested throughout the trip.
 We are not trying to scare you away, but the success of this program depends on having participants who are ready for this kind of experience.
 If you are expecting a comfortable, relaxing, five-star holiday, you will be in for quite a surprise when you arrive.
 Here is what you can expect: